A summary of shared EV charge points for heavy vehicles (eHGVs) in the UK

 In conclusion: working together will get the job done

 The logistics and commercial fleet industry knows well that charging infrastructure is one of the biggest challenges to a zero-emissions vehicle future.
-One of the key themes at the Motor Transport Freight Decarbonisation Summit in 2024 was ‘collaboration’.
 As we have observed at Zenobē, it’s through cooperation and sharing the same innovation goals, that electrifying large fleets – and removing harmful tailpipe emissions – can be done.

 Are you ready to start your electric journey?